 The compensation rates for student academic titles are established each year by the Office of the Executive Vice President and Provost.
-In addition, Beginning in Academic Year 2013-2014, Assistant Instructors, and Teaching Assistants, and Graduate Research Assitants are eligible for a tuition reduction benefit (TRB) related to their student academic employment.
+In addition, Assistant Instructors, and Teaching Assistants, and Graduate Research Assistants are eligible for a tuition reduction benefit (TRB) related to their student academic employment.
 The assistance amounts can vary based on the number of hours of the appointment and are paid on a semester basis.
 The TRB replaces the Tuition Assistance Benefit for AIs and TAs and tuition remission for GRAs.

 Students holding academic positions also may be eligible for certain benefits, including resident tuition entitlement and employee insurance benefits for graduate students in academic titles.
 Further information is available on the Student Employee Benefits page.
 If you have questions about the assignment process, please contact the HR representative in the department where you work.

 The following guidelines apply to employment in the three undergraduate academic job titles:

 - To work in an undergraduate academic job title, you must be admitted to the university, be in good academic standing, and meet these additional requirements:

 - To be eligible for a fall or spring semester assignment, you must be enrolled in at least 12 semester credit hours for that semester.

 - To be eligible for a summer assignment, you must: